-(a) The Board of five (5) Board Members comprising the Chairman, Deputy Chairman, Secretary, Treasurer and a Board Member and up to four (4) alternate Board Members shall, subject to Article 7(e), be elected annually at an Annual General Meeting.
+(a) The Board shall consist of up to nine (9) Board Members who shall, subject to Article 7(e), be elected annually at an Annual General Meeting.
 Members of the Embassy of Finland whose names appear on the official Diplomatic List published by the Government of Singapore will not be eligible for appointment to the Board.
 Nevertheless, they may become members of the Council should they wish to do so.
 The Board shall invite them to attend its meeting whenever it will be considered that their advice might be of any assistance.

-(b) The Annual General Meeting shall each year elect five (5) Board Members and up to four (4) alternate Board Members from duly appointed representative of Corporate Members.
-A minimum of four (4) Board Members are to be elected from the duly appointed representatives of Corporate Members.
+(b) The Annual General Meeting shall each year elect up to nine (9) Board Members.
+A minimum half of the Board Members are to be elected from the duly appointed representatives of Corporate Members.

-(c) The five Board Members will choose in their first Board meeting, a Chairman, Deputy Chairman, Secretary, Treasurer and a Board Member.
+(c) The Board Members will choose in their first Board meeting, a Chairman, Deputy Chairman, Secretary and Treasurer (Office Bearers).

-(h) Where the number of alternate Board Members is less than two (2), the Board may appoint up to two (2) temporary additional alternate Board Members.
-Such board appointed temporary alternate Board Members shall automatically vacate office at the next Annual General Meeting (unless they are elected as permanent members of the Board at such Annual General Meeting).
+(g) Where the number of Board Members is less than nine (9), the Board may appoint temporary additional alternate Board Members.
+Such board appointed temporary Board Members shall automatically vacate office at the next Annual General Meeting (unless they are elected as permanent members of the Board at such Annual General Meeting).

 8. Sub Committee